Rate this page:

 end

-1. Run the pod install command in the project directory to install the SDK
+1. Execute the pod install command in the project directory to install the SDK.

-2. From now on, open your project via the newly created .xcworkspace file
+2. From now on, open your project using the newly created .xcworkspace file.

 Bitcode support